Mental Health Facilities Rockingham County, NC

 Faith House

-Faith House is a mental health treatment center in Rockingham County, NC, located at 1115 Rosemont Drive, 27320 zip code area.
+Faith House is a mental health treatment center in Rockingham County, North Carolina, located at 1115 Rosemont Drive, 27320 zip code.
 Faith House provides residential treatment.
-Faith House offers couples/family therapy, psychotropic medication and behavior modification to children / adolescents.
-Faith House also supports children/adolescents with serious emotional disturbance.
-Additional services at Faith House consist of family psychoeducation.
+Faith House also offers behavior modification, cognitive behavioral therapy and couples/family therapy to children / adolescents.
+Faith House supports children/adolescents with serious emotional disturbance.
+Faith House also provides family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Rockingham County, NC